iviviano/Math-Notes/Open Sets Intersecting the Closure Intersect the Set Theorem.md

 ---
 tag: topology
-mathLink: open sets intersecting the closure intersect the set theorem
+mathLink: open sets intersecting the closure intersect the set
 ---
 > [!thm]
 > Let $A$ be a [[Subset]] of the [[Topological Space]] $X$.